Sign up to our Newsletter

 Generally, you’ll be asked to write about how your diverse experiences have shaped your perspective.
 While each school might provide a different prompt, you’ll want to write about experiences or parts of your life that are less conventional.

-If you’re an aspiring law school student who might be switching career paths or are returning after a long hiatus, you might consider writing about what has led you to law.
+If you’re an aspiring law school student who might be switching career paths or returning after a long hiatus, you might consider writing about what has led you to law.

 4. What Not To Write In A Diversity Statement For Law School?